Sequential Solutions in Machine Scheduling Games: Linear lower bound for

+\begin{proof}[of Claim] Suppose none of them joins the non-zero cost machine.
+Then the last two players can add at most $3$ to the cost $k+1$ on the first machine and at most cost $2$ to the cost $k$ on the second machine.
+On the other hand, any job among $J_4, \ldots, J_{3k-3}$ adds at least that cost to the non-zero cost machine she joins.
+By backward induction we can assume that none of them chooses non-zero cost machine. \end{proof}

-Now we consider the case where job $J_1$ chooses machine $M_1$, and show that she pays exactly $k+1$.
-If player $J_2$ chooses machine $M_1$, then we assume that player $J_3$ breaks ties in favor of $M_2$: choosing $M_2$ results in a cost of $k+1$ in the end, instead of some cost on machine $M_1$, which is at least $k+1$.
-If job $J_3$ gets assigned to machine $M_2$ then by backwards induction we can show that no player among $J_4,\cdots, J_{3k-3}$ gets assigned to machine where they have non-zero cost.
-This way only the last two players are left and we can assume that player $J_{3k-2}$ prefers to get assigned to machine $M_1$ and pay $k+2$ instead of getting assigned to machine $M_2$ and pay $k+2$ there, while the last player $J_{3k-1}$ prefers to get assigned to machine $M_2$ and pay the cost $k+1$ there.
-Therefore, job $J_2$ gets cost $k+2$, but here we can assume that she prefers cost $k+2$ that she gets on machine $M_2$.
-Therefore, job $J_2$ gets assigned to machine $M_2$ in the subgame perfect equilibrium state.
-Then again, by the same backwards induction we conclude that all players $J_3,\cdots, J_{3k-3}$ get assigned to the machine where they have cost $0$, and the last two jobs $J_{3k-2}$ and $J_{3k-1}$ choose machine $M_2$, here again we assume that player $J_{3k-2}$ prefers to pay $k+2$ on machine $M_2$ than to pay the same cost on machine $M_1$.
-This way the load on machine $M_1$ is $k+1$, while the load on machine $M_2$ is $k+2$, which finishes the proof of the theorem.
+Because of the last claim, only the last two players are left to decide.
+We assume that player $J_{3k-2}$ prefers to choose machine $M_1$ and pays the cost $k+2$ instead of choosing machine $M_2$ and paying the cost $k+2$ on that machine, while the last player $J_{3k-1}$ prefers to choose machine $M_2$ and incur the cost $k+1$.
+Therefore, job $J_2$ pays the cost $k+2$, but in this case we can assume that she prefers cost $k+2$ that she has to pay on machine $M_2$, given this is achievable.

+{\bf Case 2:} job $J_2$ gets assigned to machine $M_2$, as in the claimed subgame perfect equilibrium state.
+Similarly to the previous case, by backward induction we conclude that all players $J_3,\ldots, J_{3k-3}$ get assigned to the machine where they have cost $0$, and the last two jobs $J_{3k-2}$ and $J_{3k-1}$ choose machine $M_2$, here again we assume that player $J_{3k-2}$ prefers to pay $k+2$ on machine $M_2$ than to pay the same cost on machine $M_1$.
+In this way the cost on machine $M_1$ is $k+1$, while the cost on machine $M_2$ is $k+2$.